almushel/inertHTML/README.md

 At a minimum, a positional source argument is required.
 This can be either a single markdown file or a directory containing markdown files.
-By default, the output will be written to files in the same directory.
+By default, the output will be written to quivalent html files in the same directory.

 ```sh
 # Parses file.md and outputs file.html in the same directory